open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/spring-webflux-5.0/library/README.md

-# Library Instrumentation for Spring Webflux versions 5.0+
+# Library Instrumentation for Spring Webflux version 5.0 and higher

 Provides OpenTelemetry instrumentation for Spring's `WebClient`.